 Keeping Up With Inflation

-Some annuities offer a guaranteed lifetime income that can increase regularly to keep up with inflation.
+Some annuities offer a guaranteed lifetime income that can regularly increase to keep up with inflation.
 Once the income increases, the payment amount is locked in and can never go backward from that point forward.

 In the example below, a 64-year-old retiree with $100k purchased an increasing income rider.
 They started with a $4,750-a-year payout.
-By the time this retiree reached age 75, their annual income increased to $8,581 a year and continued to increase after the account was spent down to zero.
+By the time this retiree reached age 75, their annual income had increased to $8,581 a year and continued to increase after the account was spent down to zero.